 The Magpies have been in touch with their Anfield counterparts over the weekend with a bid to take the England man on a season-long loan with a view to a permanent deal next summer.

 And while the initial discussions have not been successful there is a realistic chance an agreement can be reached which would see Carroll make a sensational return.

 Newcastle had hoped the prospect of them paying £12m at the end of an initial loan would be enough to persuade Liverpool to accept their offer.

 However, Northern Echo Sport understands further discussions are going to be needed to do a deal.
-The key thing, though, is that Carroll would be interested in rejoining the club where it all started for him.
+The key thing, though, is that Carroll would be interested in rejoining the club where it all

 The 23-year-old has been frustrated to learn that new Liverpool boss Brendan Rodgers has already made up his mind and wants him out of the club.

 Carroll, who had a dreadful start to life on Merseyside after moving there injured 17 months ago, had started to find his feet in a Reds shirt and was keen to prove himself next season.

 But Rodgers has been quick to tell him that he is not part of his plans and that he will be moved on if the right deal comes along in the next few weeks.